markcarcillar/django_channels_chatapp/README.md

 ## Features
 1. Authentication such as login, logout, and register account.
 2. User per user chat.
+All user can chat each other.